 ACADEMIC CAREER PROSPECTUS / LIBRARIAN CAREER PROSPECTUS

-– Arts and Sciences, Education, Nursing, Management faculty and Librarians
+– Arts and Sciences, Education, Nursing and Health Professions, Management faculty and Librarians

 Each academic year, the Dean (or Associate Dean) meets with faculty to discuss and agree upon a career prospectus.
 During this meeting, the Dean and faculty member/librarian review the faculty member’s/librarian’s research/creative performance and plans as well as any support that the Dean may provide to the faculty/librarian member.